cintiaGuariz/cintiaGuariz/README.md

 - 👋 Hi, my name is Cintia Guariz

-- 👀 I'm looking for remote Android developer job
+- 👀 I am actively seeking a remote Android developer position.

-- 🎯 I'm always searching forward to great challenges and opportunities to make the difference.
+- 🎯 As an Android developer, I am always seeking ways to learn and grow in my field.
+I am excited about the prospect of joining a team that values innovation and creativity.